 Copyright/Exclusivity

 We assume that articles submitted to N are being sent to N exclusively.
 If the same or a very similar article is under review, is about to be published, or already has been published in another publication (naturist or non-naturist, in print or online) you must let us know at the time of submission.
-Once your article has been accepted for publication in N, we assume first serial rights, so you should not submit it elsewhere until after it appears in N. As author, you retain the copyright on your article text, and can resubmit it where you like.
-Publications that wish to reprint articles as laid out in N must obtain permission from the original author and/or photographer(s), as well as from N.
+Once your article has been accepted for publication in N, we assume first publication rights, so you should not submit it elsewhere until after it appears in N. As author, you retain the copyright on your article text, and can resubmit it where you like after it appears in N. Publications that wish to reprint articles as laid out in N must obtain permission from the original author and/or photographer(s), as well as from N.

 Photos/Graphics/Illustrations